 Q: Do I need a Department of Defense (DoD) ID to walk in?

-A: No, as long as you enter during normal visitor hours from sunrise to 5 pm or sunset, whichever is later, or are attending a scheduled special event.
+A: No, as long as you enter during normal visitor hours from sunrise to sunset, whichever is later, or are attending a scheduled special event.

 Q: At what age must someone have a picture ID card?